John Rufus: Work

 Three works are ascribed to John Rufus: the Plerophoriae, the Life of Peter the Iberian, and the Commemoration of the Death of Theodosius.
 Only the authorship of the Plerophoriae is clearly stated in the text, while the surviving manuscripts of the other two works do not indicate any author.
 Still, the wider consensus is that these are all works of John Rufus.
 The three works are all written in a very similar spirit, and were apparently composed during the few favourable years for anti-Chalcedonians during the reign of Emperor Anastasius (r.
-491-518).
+491–518).

 Plerophoriae

 Plerophoriae, lit.
-"Reassurances", is John's his most famous work.
-A collection of dreams and visions, anecdotes and brief episodes describing miracles, it had the purpose of promoting Monophysitism and proving that God himself condemned the resolutions of the Council of Chalcedon.
+"Reassurances", is John's most famous work.
+A collection of dreams and visions, anecdotes and brief episodes describing miracles, it had the purpose of promoting Monophysitism and proving that God Himself condemned the resolutions of the Council of Chalcedon.
 One topic touched upon is the dilemma of an anti-Chalcedonian believer after the quashing of the short-lived Monophysite revolt: can they stay attached to a holy site regained by the Chalcedonians without becoming collaborators of, and entering into and communion with the enemy of their true faith?
 John Rufus' answer is: no.

-The work was probably composed between 512-518, and text analysis offers indications that it was most likely written during the patriarchate of Severus of Antioch (512-538).
+The work was probably composed between 512 and 518, and text analysis offers indications that it was most likely written during the patriarchate of Severus of Antioch (512–538).
 This was the last of John's three works.
 Although an anthology of stories that, in their majority, already existed and had been included in a number of other texts or compilations, it became the most popular among these works, a fact that led to the term describing the type of stories it contained, plerophoriae, to become the title by which it is known today.

-Scholars are sure that John Rufus has written Plerophoriae in Greek, but just a few fragments in the original language have come down to us.
+Scholars are sure that John Rufus wrote Plerophoriae in Greek, but just a few fragments in the original language have come down to us.
 Instead, translations into Syriac have survived in two complete manuscripts, as well as fragments in Coptic translations preserved in three codices and a manuscript.